EPK

 EXTENDED BIO

-Formed in 2013, Big Space has performed at the Lawnya Vawnya festival, the St. John's International Sound Symposium, the Music at Harbourside Series, Brokestfest, and the Wreckhouse International Jazz & Blues Festival.
+Formed in 2013, Big Space has performed festivals including Lawnya Vawnya, Sound Symposium, Music at Harbourside, Brokestfest, HeavyNFLD Fest, and Wreckhouse Jazz & Blues.
 They self-released a live album in 2016, Live at the Levee, which also included live videos for each song.
-The album was featured on CBC radio's First Listen, and the band was also invited by CBC TV to film two live-in-studio performances for their Parkway Sessions series.
+In 2018 they filmed two live-in-studio performances for CBC Television's Parkway Sessions series.

 In Relation To won an ECMA award for Jazz Recording of the Year, awarded to the best jazz album in Atlantic Canada.
-In 2022, band was honoured to receive the Gerry Porter Award for Creative Improvised Music at Sound Symposium XX.
-That year Big Space was also performed as a showcasing artist at MusicNL's Music Celebration Week.
+In 2022, band was awarded the Gerry Porter Award for Creative Improvised Music at Sound Symposium XX.
+Big Space has also performed as a showcasing artist at MusicNL's Music Celebration Week.

 From the band's beginning, improvisation has been a cornerstone of their sound.
 Through many live shows in the 10+ years they've been together Big Space has developed their own improvisational language and an ability to seemingly read each other's minds.
-Their energetic shows are propelled by technically impressive playing and compositions, imaginative improvisations, and immersive sound experiments.
+Their energetic shows are propelled by technically impressive playing, imaginative improvisations, and immersive sound experiments.